-According to the government’s rule, you cannot trek in Manaslu region unless you hire a licensed guide.
-So, before you plan to trek in the region do allocate the budget to hire the guide for the trek.
+According to the government’s rule, you cannot trek in the Manaslu region unless you hire a licensed guide.
+So, before you plan to trek in the region do allocate the budget to hire a guide for the trek.

 On average the cost for a guide is USD 35 per day which includes the food, accommodation, and insurance of the guide.

 But an experienced guide who can speak your language (other than English) might charge up to USD 40 per day.

 Cost of Hiring a Porter